Youth and elderly suicides are on the increase in the US.

 Help the person break down their problem(s) into more manageable pieces.
 It is easier to deal with one problem at a time.

 Emphasize that there are ways other than suicide to solve problems.
-Help the person to explore these options, for example, ask them what else they could do to change their situation.
+Help the person explore these options.
+For example, ask them what else they could do to change their situation.